Please enter search term here.

 However, since packed snow and ice are typically the slipperiest conditions drivers will face, they are the most challenging for tires.
 In order to get a better understanding of how much ice traction is provided by summer, all-season and winter tire types for sporty light trucks (no matter what their manufacturers call them), we conducted an "Ice Rink Performance Drive" on the glare ice of a hockey rink.

-Tuned for winter conditions, Blizzak DM-Z3 Studless Winter Tires for light trucks provide a substantial traction advantage on ice and packed snow.
+Tuned for winter conditions, Blizzak DM-Z3 Studless Winter / Snow Tires for light trucks provide a substantial traction advantage on ice and packed snow.

 We compared three Bridgestone tires designed for light truck use, including the Original Equipment Turanza ER30 summer tire, Turanza EL42 all-season tire and Blizzak DM-Z3 winter tire.
 We used 235/65R17-sized tires mounted on 17"x7.5" wheels.
 The Tire & Wheel Packages were fitted to our 2006 model year Porsche Cayenne test vehicles.